 14I have written to you, fathers, because you know him who is from the beginning.

 15Do not love the world, neither the things that are in the world.
 If anyone loves the world, the love of the Father isn’t in him.
 16For all that is in the world, the lust of the flesh, the lust of the eyes, and the pride of life, isn’t from the Father, but is from the world.
-17The world is passing away with its lusts, but he who does Allah’s will remains forever.
+17The world is passing away with its lusts, but he who does the will of God remains forever.

 24Therefore, as for you, let that remain in you which you heard from the beginning.
 If that which you heard from the beginning remains in you, you also will remain in the Son, and in the Father.
 25This is the promise which he promised us, eternal life.
 26These things I have written to you concerning those who would lead you astray.
 27As for you, the anointing which you received from him resides in you, and you do not need for anyone to teach you.
 But as his anointing teaches you concerning all things, and is true, and is no lie, and even as it taught you, you will remain in him.
 28Now, little children, remain in him, that when he appears, we may have boldness, and not be ashamed before him at his coming.
 29If you know that he is righteous, you know that everyone who practices righteousness is born of him.

-[2] 2:2 atoning sacrifice is from the Greek hilasmos, an appeasing, propitiating, or the means of appeasement or propitiation – the sacrifice that turns away God’s wrath because of our sin.
+- 2:2 atoning sacrifice is from the Greek hilasmos, an appeasing, propitiating, or the means of appeasement or propitiation—the sacrifice that turns away God’s wrath because of our sin. ↩︎